pfdubois/BridgeBidding/source/TwoDiamonds.rst

 .. _Flannery:

 .. index::
+   !single: Flannery 2♦
-   pair: convention; Flannery 2♦
+   single: convention; Flannery 2♦
-   pair: opening; Flannery 2♦
+   single: opening; Flannery 2♦

 The Flannery 2♦!
 (5 hearts, four spades, 11 to 15 HCP) opener covers a hand with five hearts and four spades and values insufficient to reverse on the second bid.